-- b) Professors involved must satisfy themselves that the quality and content of the completed paper meets the requirements of the individual courses. - c) Papers with greater scope should be written under the 6900 X.XX arrangements.
+- a) Students must get approval in writing from all the professors concerned in advance of its preparation. - b) Professors involved must satisfy themselves that the quality and content of the completed paper meets the requirements of the individual courses.

+c) Papers with greater scope should be written under the 6900 X.XX arrangements.